jinuew/jinuew.github.io/_portfolio/project0.md

 ---
 caption: #what displays in the portfolio grid:
-  title: example(markter+attraction)
+  title: Museum Map
-  subtitle: the distribution of entertainment & experience attractions
+  subtitle: the distribution of museum attractions
   thumbnail: assets/img/team/지도.jpg

 #what displays when the item is clicked:
-title: Entertainment & Experience Map
+title: Museum Map
-subtitle: the distribution of entertainment & experience attractions

 ---